sohaib-sharih/Git-Version-Control/README.md

 Sometimes there are folders or modules that you don't want to push or add to your repository, therefore the best way to do that is to keep them in a file called .**gitignore**.
 All you need to do is make a list of all the names of files, folders or extensions, each in a new line.

-1. To ignore all files of a certain extension type:  `*.extension`
+1. To ignore all files in the entire repository, of a certain extension type:  `*.extension`
 2. To ignore all files with the same or specific name found anywhere in the project, just type the filename without giving the path: `filename.txt`
 3. To ignore a specific file in a specific location, use the full path seen from the *root* of your project folder.
 Example `/path/new.txt`
 4. To ignore all files in a certain folder: `/path/to/*`